Handle decompositions for a class of closed orientable PL 4-manifolds: Preliminaries

 where $2p$ is the total number of vertices of $\Gamma.$

 The regular genus $\rho(\Gamma)$ of $(\Gamma,\gamma)$ is defined as

 The regular genus of $M$ is defined as

-Similar steps are followed for singular $d$-manifolds.
-So, on the same lines the definition of regular genus of graphs representing singular and closed $d$-manifold is formulated as follows: \begin{definition} The regular genus $\rho(\Gamma)$ of $(\Gamma,\gamma)$ is the minimum genus (resp. half of genus) of an orientable (resp. non-orientable) surface into which $(\Gamma,\gamma)$ embeds regularly. \end{definition}

-\begin{definition} The regular genus $\mathcal G(M)$ of a connected singular and closed $d$-manifold $M$ is defined as the least regular genus of its crystallizations. \end{definition}

-We need the concept of regular genus of graphs $\rho(\Gamma)$ only throughout the paper.
-Also, we will use the result in section \ref{section:closed} by Montesinos and Laudenbach-Poenaru (\cite{lp72} and \cite{a79}) ensuring that the $3$-handles (if any) and the $4$-handle are added in a unique way to obtain the closed $4$-manifold.
-Further in \cite{t82}, Trace proved that $3$-handles can be attached uniquely in the simply connected manifolds with connected boundary.
+We need the concept of regular genus of graphs $\rho(\Gamma)$ throughout the paper.
+We will use the result by Montesinos (\cite{a79}) which ensures that the $3$-handles (if any) and the $4$-handle are added in a unique way to obtain the closed $4$-manifold.
+It is known that each closed, orientable PL $4$-manifold $M$ admits a handle presentation $M= H_0 \cup p H_1 \cup q H_2 \cup r H_3 \cup H_4 $.
+From \cite{a79}, we get that $M$ is uniquely deterrmined by the cobordism between $\partial (H_0 \cup p H_1)$ and $\partial(H_0 \cup p H_1 \cup q H_2)$, defined by the 2-handles $q H_2$. \begin{proposition}[\cite{a79}] Each closed, orientable 4-manifold with handle presentation